-FALL TERM 2022
+FALL TERM 2024

-Registration opens July 6
+Registration opens July 10

-August 30- September 1 New Student Orientation (for all new admitted students) September 2 Fall Term Registration and Payment Deadline Last day to register and pay for Fall courses without incurring a late fee.
-September 5 Labour Day: College CLOSED September 6 Fall Term classes begin (Tuesday) September 23 Course Change & 100% Tuition Refund Deadline Last day to add a course, change courses, or increase credit hours in courses; and last day to receive 100% tuition refund for reducing credit load.
+July 26 Early Registration Deadline for Fall 2024 All Fall students are strongly advised to register in their courses by this date.
+Last day to register in order to be given priority in priority enrollment courses that are required for a program (e.g. seminars) Registration deadline for newly admitted students who have been awarded financial aid beginning in the Fall Term.
+September 2 Labour Day: College CLOSED Sept 3-5 New Student Orientation (for all new admitted students) Sept 6 Fall Term Registration and Payment Deadline Last day to register and pay for Fall courses without incurring a late fee.
+September 9 Fall Term classes begin (Monday) September 27 Course Change & 100% Tuition Refund Deadline Last day to add a course, change courses, or increase credit hours in courses; and last day to receive 100% tuition refund for reducing credit load.
 Registration Deadline for a Guided Study , Field Immersion Course , Comprehensive Exam/Paper , Integrative Exam , or Major Paper for Fall Term.
-September 22-25 Fall Retreat September 30 Truth & Reconciliation Day: College CLOSED October 7 75% Tuition Refund Deadline Last day to receive a 75% tuition refund for dropping a course, changing a course from credit to audit, or reducing the number of credit hours in a variable credit course.
-October 10-14 Reading Week October 10 Thanksgiving Day: College CLOSED October 21 Course Drop Deadline Last day to drop a course, change a course from credit to audit, or reduce the number of credit hours in a variable credit course (no refunds).
-October 31 Admissions Confirmation Deadline for upcoming Winter Term November 2 Registration for upcoming Winter courses opens at noon.
-November 11 Remembrance Day: College open for classes & library; offices closed November 21-25 Reading Week
+September 27- 29 Fall Retreat September 30 Truth & Reconciliation Day: College CLOSED October 11 75% Tuition Refund Deadline Last day to receive a 75% tuition refund for dropping a course, changing a course from credit to audit, or reducing the number of credit hours in a variable credit course.
+October 14-18 Reading Week October 14 Thanksgiving Day: College CLOSED October 25 Course Drop Deadline Last day to drop a course, change a course from credit to audit, or reduce the number of credit hours in a variable credit course (no refunds).

-November 25 Early Registration Deadline for the upcoming Winter Term All Winter students are advised to register by this date.
+November 4 Admissions Confirmation Deadline for upcoming Winter Term November 6 Registration for upcoming Winter courses opens at noon.
+November 11 Holiday in lieu of Remembrance Day: College open for classes & library; offices closed November 25- 29 Reading Week November 29 Early Registration Deadline for the upcoming Winter Term All Winter students are advised to register by this date.
 Last day to register in order to be given priority in priority enrollment courses that are required for a program, or to be given priority for studying on campus.
 Registration deadline for newly admitted students who have been awarded financial aid beginning in the Winter Term.
-November 28- December 2 Comprehensive Exam Week December 12 Last day of classes (Monday) Registration Deadline for a Thesis, IPIAT, or Integrative Project for Fall Term December 14-16 Final Exams December 20 Extension Application Deadline (for Fall Term courses) December 24- January 2 College CLOSED
+December 2-6 Comprehensive Exam Week December 16 Last day of classes (Monday; Make up for TRC Monday) Registration Deadline for a Thesis, IPIAT , or Integrative Project for Fall Term December 17- 19 Final Exams December 20 Extension Application Deadline (for Fall Term courses) December 24- January 2 College CLOSED

-WINTER TERM 2023
+WINTER TERM 2025

-Registration opens November 2
+Registration opens November 6